charliecalvert/CloudNotes/Assignments/React/AddressComponent.md

 - Switch from record 0 to record 1 of the address list.
 - Get tests working

-## Tag
+## Use Git to Tag Your Project {#tag}

-Since we are often working on a single project that has multiple phases, I suggest creating a git tag marking your current status:
+Since we are often working on a single project that is implemented in multiple phases, I suggest creating a git tag marking the current status of your project:

 ```bash
 $ git tag -a v3.0.0 -m "Start Week03"